-• Earth and Space Science: the study of the physical nature of the earth including plate tectonics and volcanism.
-Students are made aware of our physical environment, our position in the universe and the consequences of our life style changes.
-Students look at our place in space, astronomy and look at the geology of the earth's structure.
+The study of the physical nature of the Earth including plate tectonics and volcanism.
+Students are made aware of our physical environment, our position in the universe and the consequences of our lifestyle changes.
+Students look at our place in space, astronomy and look at the geology of the Earth's structure.